Low Autism Trait Signal

 - This result does not rule out autism entirely

-- May mask or camouflage autistic traits (common in late-identified individuals)
+- You may be masking or camouflaging traits (common in late-identified people)

 Albert Einstein